Copyright (c) 2016 by Mike Jarvis and the other collaborators on GitHub at

 import numpy as np

-[docs] @classmethod def process(cls, config_interp, logger=None): """Parse the interp field of the config dict. :param config_interp: The configuration dict for the interp field. :param logger: A logger object for logging debug info. [default: None] :returns: an Interp instance """ import piff if 'type' not in config_interp: raise ValueError("config['interp'] has no type field") # Get the class to use for the interpolator # Not sure if this is what we'll always want, but it would be simple if we can make it work. interp_class = getattr(piff, config_interp['type']) # Read any other kwargs in the interp field kwargs = interp_class.parseKwargs(config_interp, logger) # Build interp object interp = interp_class(**kwargs) return interp
+[docs] @classmethod def process(cls, config_interp, logger=None): """Parse the interp field of the config dict. :param config_interp: The configuration dict for the interp field. :param logger: A logger object for logging debug info. [default: None] :returns: an Interp instance """ # Get the class to use for the interpolator if 'type' not in config_interp: raise ValueError("config['interp'] has no type field") interp_type = config_interp['type'] if interp_type not in Interp.valid_interp_types: raise ValueError("type %s is not a valid interp type. "%interp_type + "Expecting one of %s"%list(Interp.valid_interp_types.keys())) interp_class = Interp.valid_interp_types[interp_type] # Read any other kwargs in the interp field kwargs = interp_class.parseKwargs(config_interp, logger) # Build interp object interp = interp_class(**kwargs) return interp

 [docs] def getProperties(self, star): """Extract the appropriate properties to use as the independent variables for the interpolation.
 The base class implementation returns the field position (u,v) as a 1d numpy array. :param star: A Star instance from which to extract the properties to use. :returns: A numpy vector of these properties. """ return np.array([ star.data['u'], star.data['v'] ])